 32 fl. oz. concentrate makes up to 8 gallons of ready to use spray.

 1 Gallon concentrate makes up to 32 gallons of ready to use spray.

 Nuke Em® is not registered with the US Federal Environmental Protection Agency.
-Its formula qualifies for exemption under FIFRA section 25 (b) as a minimum risk pesticide.
+Its formula qualifies for exemption under FIFRA section 25 (b).